The Benefits of Digitizing Microfiche and Microfilm.

 Before you start scanning your microfiche, sample a few random images to get a sense of how well they are holding up.
 Microfiche has a long shelf life when stored in the proper conditions and is generally quite resilient otherwise, so a spot check is really all that is necessary.
 Look for deterioration, discoloration, or water damage which could lead to unexpected challenges down the road.

 Step 3.
-Understand the end goal
+Understand the End Goal

 How do you plan to use your digitized images after your project is complete?